Browse docs

 Dashforge moves that orchestration into the framework.
 Validation, visibility, and error handling stay close to the field.
 As forms scale, your code stays clean.

-Three practical improvements
+Three practical improvements:

+Show/hide fields declaratively.
 Use visibleWhen on the field instead of watch() + conditional JSX in the parent.
 The dependency lives where it belongs.

+Validation stays with the field.
 Cross-field rules access form state without manual wiring.
 Validation logic lives next to the field it validates.

 If this looks like a better way to structure forms, start by installing Dashforge.